History of Lviv: Polish–Lithuanian Commonwealth

-As a part of Poland (and later Polish–Lithuanian Commonwealth) the city was known as Lwów and became the capital of the Ruthenian Voivodeship, which included five regions: Lwów, Chełm (Kholm), Sanok, Halicz (Halych) and Przemyśl (Peremyshl).
+As a part of Poland the city was a capital of the Ruthenian Voivodeship, which included five regions: Lwów, Chełm, Sanok, Halych and Przemyśl.
 The city was granted the right of transit and started to gain significant profit from the goods transported between the Black Sea and the Baltic.
-In the following centuries, the city's population grew rapidly and soon Lwów became a multi-ethnic and multi-religious city as well as an important centre of culture, science, and trade.
+Lviv became an important commercial centre, with a prosperous merchant class composed mainly of Armenians, Greeks, and Levantine Italians.
+Its trade connections were maintained primarily with the East, Hungary, from which wine was imported, and Gdańsk.
+The city developed into a multiethnic community.
+Its inhabitants were divided into several nationes distinguished largely by religion: Polish (Roman Catholic), Ruthenian (Eastern Orthodoxy), Armenian (Armenian Apostolic), and Jewish.
+Protestant denominations were not tolerated in Lviv, and consequently their presence in the city remained negligible.
+In 1586, Pope Sixtus V rewarded the city for its loyalty to the Catholic faith by augmenting its coat of arms with three hills surmounted by a star, taken from his own arms.

 The city's fortifications were strengthened, with Lviv becoming one of the most important fortresses guarding the Commonwealth from the south-east.
 Three archbishoprics were once located in the city: Roman Catholic (est. 1375), Greek Catholic and Armenian Catholic.
 The city was also home to numerous ethnic populations, including Germans, Jews, Italians, Englishmen, Scotsmen and many others.
 Since the 16th century, the religious mosaic of the city also included strong Protestant communities.
 By the first half of the 17th century, the city had approximately 25,000–30,000 inhabitants.
 About 30 craft organizations were active by that time, involving well over a hundred different specialities.